HassanSherwani/Natural-Language-Processing-II-/13.Legal_Documents/Readme.md

 # Data

 A standard contract file: It contains no real names or real clauses for NDA reason.
-Main point is to learn NLP.
+Main point is to learn information extraction process.

 # Modules